 Variant set for validations.
-In total, 228 variants from independent patient and control samples were assessed.
+In total, 228 variants from independent and unique patient and control samples were assessed.
+Sample assays repeats were not included here.
 Expected variant allele frequencies (VAF) values represent those outputted from the validated legacy Myeloid gene panel (LMH MGP Illumina assay).
 Observed values represent those associated with the Myeloid Qiaseq assay being validated here (Snappy analysis).
 EQA samples are those prefixed with either ‘AML’ or ‘EQA’ .
 Horizon control sample (HC829) is prefixed with HC.
 Gene and protein effect are also listed here as derived from the validated variant LMH pipeline.
 VD values represent variant depth (reads supporting the variant).
 Variants highlighted in red represent known common artifacts from legacy MGP assay included initially in validation set , and removed from further analysis subsequently.
 For these known false positive results, it is noted that the ASXL1 mutation (Insertion of a G) is a known pathogenic mutation but is associated with a false positive background event giving the same mutation annotation at a relatively low VAF value (see laboratory report).
 This is associated with a homopolymeric run of G residues and problematic sequencing/analysis associated with such regions.
 For this mutation, it is widely accepted that only mutations with a VAF > 0.1 are reported.
 It is therefore of note that the Qiaseq assay did not detect this ASXL1 mutation at the VAFs outputted by the Illumina assay.
 The CEBPA false positive mutation was outputted by both pipelines but at a VAF value below primary threshold required in the assay validation acceptance criteria (0.05 VAF).

 4.3: Outcome / limitations